SoftBank's PayPay plans to price US IPO around low end of range, sources say

-The IPO book was covered more than five times, one of the people said.
-It has now closed and pricing will be finalised after U.S. market hours on Wednesday, the person said.
+PayPay's order book was more than five times oversubscribed and has now closed with pricing to be finalised after U.S. market hours on Wednesday, one of the people said.

 The Japanese payment app operator was offering 55 million American depositary shares, priced $17 to $20 apiece, a filing this month showed, targeting a valuation of up to $13.4 billion.